ChangMinPark/genetic-algorithm-dct/README.md

   <img src="https://github.com/ChangMinPark/genetic-algorithm-dct/blob/main/result.png" width="800">

   Above result shows that 47% of the runs require less than 200 generations, and 35% of the runs exceeds 1000 generations.
 This is significant because latency increases as the number of runs required increases, and 1000 generation takes 4 seconds in average.
-Even the 0 to 50 generations takes 0.1 second in average, and this is still critical to watermark a whole image.
+Even the 0 to 50 generations takes 0.1 second in average which is still critical to watermark a whole image.

   > e.g., 1280x800 image has 16,000 image blocks (8x8).
   >